 - Pea Salad.
 The revival of a classic.

 - Broccoli Cauliflower Salad.
 Perfect for picnics and potlucks.

 - Goat Cheese and Blueberry Salad

-- Chop the watermelon into ¼-inch cubes.
+- Cut watermelon into ¼-inch pieces.
 Remove the rind of the oranges and cut the oranges into bite-sized pieces.
-Chop half a red onion.
-Slice fresh mint.
+Dice the red onion and slice fresh mint.

-- Combine watermelon, oranges, and red onion to a large salad bowl.
+- Add watermelon, oranges, red onion, and mint in a large bowl.

-- In a separate small bowl, combine olive oil, lemon, mustard, lemon juice, and zest until well combined.
+- In a separate small bowl whisk olive oil, lemon, mustard, lemon juice, and zest until well combined.
 Add the dressing to the salad and toss to combine.